niroigen/GA2/PART-A/README.md

-## Running Part 1
 ### Step 1: Jump into the build directory
-To run the part 1 algorithm, you would have to go into the directory `part1/build`
+To run the part 1 algorithm, you would have to go into the directory `cd build`

 ### Step 2: Prepare to create an executable using CMAKE
 Next you would need to build the project using CMAKE